-Unique date ideas in the Bay Area
+Unique Bay Area Date Ideas

 Valentine’s Day by the Bay is never a cliché.
 The city is positively filled with fun, romantic ways for couples to celebrate Cupid’s special day.
 Being romantics at heart ourselves, the Gig team has always had a soft spot for Valentine’s Day.
 Looking to make the most of yours?
 Check out the tips below.

 Impress your Valentine with a stroll down San Francisco’s Lover’s Lane.
 Your Valentine probably won’t be familiar with this enchanting path in the Presidio that connects the Main Post to Presidio Gate.
-They almost certainly won’t know it was established in the 18th century and was used as a shortcut to get from the Main Post Office to Mission Dolores in the city’s Mission District.
+They almost certainly won’t know it was established in the 18th Century and was used as a shortcut to get from the Main Post Office to Mission Dolores in the city’s Mission District.
 Amble the picturesque path, share its rich, historic story and watch your sweetheart fall in love with your insider’s knowledge.

 Cocktails at the Top of the Mark